Table of Contents

 Endothelial damage causes the formation of a DVT.
 This is because the coagulation cascade becomes activated once the clotting proteins in the blood are exposed to tissue factor (in damaged endothelial cells), which cleaves prothrombin into thrombin.
 This damage can occur as a results of vasculitis, trauma (intravenous drug users) or from medications such as chemotherapy.

 Some conditions can increase the risk of DVT by making the blood more coagulable.
 Such conditions include nephrotic syndrome and antiphospholipid syndrome.
 Some of these conditions are genetic and run in families; these include thrombophilia and factor V leiden mutations.
 Blood can become hypercoagulable for other reasons such as increased amount of exogenous oestrogen from hormonal replacement therapy or from the combined oral contraceptive pill.
-DVT is most common in hospital patients (especially those undergoing orthopedic or major operations) and rarely occurs on long-haul flights in people with low-risk of developing a DVT.
+DVT is most common in hospital patients (especially those undergoing orthopedic or major operations) and may occurs on long flights in people with low-risk of developing a DVT (such as tennis player Serena Williams).

-There are two main complications that can results from DVT; these are PE and post-thrombotic syndrome (see ‘Complications’ below).
-Pulmonary embolism causes damage by obstructing pulmonary arteries and causing ventilation perfusion mismatch and cardiac strain; depending on the size and what artery has been blocked, the patient can present with shortness of breath or they could suddenly collapse and die.
+Two main complications can result from DVT; these are PE and post-thrombotic syndrome (see ‘Complications’ below).
+Pulmonary embolism causes damage by obstructing pulmonary arteries and causing ventilation perfusion mismatch and cardiac strain; depending on the size and what artery has been blocked, the patient can present with shortness of breath or they can suddenly collapse and die.

 Signs and Symptoms of Phlebothrombosis and DVT